 Delightful indie-pop with stirring harmonies and intimate imagery.

 A Stranger and a Friend is a collaboration between singer-songwriters Josh Schicker and Lindsay Allward-Theimer and violinist, Catherine Espinosa.
-Based out of Atlanta, GA, the trio focus on creating music that is stirring and intimate while remaining accessible and beautiful.
+Based in Atlanta, GA, the trio focus on creating music that is stirring and intimate while remaining accessible and beautiful.
 The ensemble released their first EP in early 2019 which was recorded in Nashville with Grammy-winner, Mitch Dane.
 Their second EP will release in mid-2020 and is being produced by Atlanta's own, Will Robertson (Rebecca Loebe, David Berkeley).
-Combining the drama and vocal interplay of The Civil Wars and the sincere heartfelt yearning of Little Big Town, A Stranger and a Friend is carving out their own unique sound adding a little smirk to the mix.
+Combining the drama and vocal interplay of The Civil Wars and the sincere heartfelt yearning of Little Big Town, A Stranger and a Friend is carving out its own unique sound adding a little smirk to the mix.

 Schicker’s musical career started in the mid-90’s fronting alt-rock bands in his native Michigan.
 Since going solo his focus has been on a more refined sound and vocal presentation.
 His solo efforts have found placements in indie film soundtracks and some international radio play.
-Most recently, Schicker’s ballad, “No Place Like You”, was featured in the romantic drama, Old Fashioned, staring Elizabeth Roberts and Rik Swartzwelder.
+Most recently, Schicker’s ballad, “No Place Like You”, was featured in the romantic drama, Old Fashioned, starring Elizabeth Roberts and Rik Swartzwelder.